 Collaboration is voluntary, with defence lawyers present, but collaborators must tell the truth – and the whole truth.
 Any future discovery of lying, concealment or omission can lead to the agreement being revoked.
 The process starts with a signed statement detailing what the suspect will reveal and the leniency that prosecutors will recommend in return.
 For each collaboration agreement, prosecutors weigh factors including the importance and novelty of the information to be provided about the crimes and those responsible, the evidence to be offered and the amounts to be recovered.

-Operation Car Wash has entered a crucial phase, as accusations have been made not only against former Presidents Luiz Inácio Lula da Silva and Dilma Rousseff, but also against current President Michel Temer.
-Despite the fact that it may be considered the biggest corruption scandal in world history, Brazilians hope Operation Car Wash will mark a crossroads and herald a permanent and stable change, with standards moving towards the desired levels of ethics in business.
-Lula da Silva has recently been convicted for corruption and money laundering.
+Operation Car Wash has lead to the imprisonment and conviction of former President Luiz Inácio Lula da Silva for corruption and money laundering.
 Three judges at the federal appeals court in Porto Alegre voted unanimously to uphold the sentence that Lula da Silva was handed by Judge Sérgio Moro – from a lower court in the city of Curitiba – and increased the penalty from nine-and-a-half years' imprisonment to 12 years and one month.

 ii The Investment Partnerships Programme